catseye/Robin/doc/Robin.md

 ### Intrinsics ###

-Robin provides 15 intrinsics.
+Robin provides 15 intrinsic operators.
 These represent the fundamental functionality that is used to evaluate programs, and that cannot be expressed as macros written in Robin (not without resorting to meta-circularity, at any rate.)
-All other macros are built up on top of the intrinsics.
+All other operators are built up on top of the intrinsics.

 This set of intrinsics is not optional — every Robin implementation must provide them, or it's not Robin.